Need an EPC in Broughton?

 Yes a property can be marketed without an EPC but only subject to one having been requested to be carried out within seven days.
 If after making all reasonable attempts one can not be obtained within that timeframe, then a further 21 days is allowed to obtain one.

 From April 2020, all properties for rental need to have a valid EPC on the EPC register.
-The EPC rates the energy efficiency of a home from A-G. For rental, the EPC must be a minimum rating of an E, unless a valid exemption has been applied for.
+The EPC rates the energy efficiency of a home from A-G. For rental, the EPC needs to be a minimum rating of an E, unless a valid exemption has been applied for.

 The cost of an EPC is usually in the range of £50 – £120.
 This is determined by size of property and location.
 Usually it will be cheaper if going directly to a certified Assessor instead of via a 3rd party like an Estate Agent or a marketing company.